blackpuppy/docs/en/views.rst

             "foobar" => "This is passed to the element as $foobar", ),
         array(
-            "cache" => "long_view", // uses the "long_view" cache configuration
+            // uses the "long_view" cache configuration
+            "cache" => "long_view",
-            "callbacks" => true // set to true to have before/afterRender called for the element )
+            // set to true to have before/afterRender called for the element "callbacks" => true
+        )
     );

 Element caching is facilitated through the :php:class:`Cache` class.
-You can configure elements to be stored in any Cache configuration you've setup.
+You can configure elements to be stored in any Cache configuration you've set up.
 This gives you a great amount of flexibility to decide where and for how long elements are stored.
 To cache different versions of the same element in an application, provide a unique cache key value using the following format::

     $this->element('helpbox', array(), array(